 Canadian Rockies Hiking by Yamnuska’s backpacking adventures are great escapes.
 As days pass you fall into a rhythm, you relax and sore muscles firm up.
-Hiking at an easy pace you soon forget that you’re moving at all as you become absorbed with your surroundings: a waterfall breaks through the cliffs above, an orchid peeps through the moss on the forest floor, clouds scud past the peaks high above.
+Hiking at an easy pace you soon forget that you’re moving at all as you become absorbed with your surroundings: a waterfall breaks through the cliffs above, orchids peep through the moss on the forest floor, clouds scud past the peaks high above.
 The mountains provide endless distractions.

 Best of the Rockies Backpacking Trips:

-Backpacking allows us to get into remote areas and to enjoy a total outdoor living experience.
+Backpacking allows us to get into remote areas and enjoy a total outdoor living experience.
 We carry everything we need with us as we move from campsite to campsite day by day.
-In our packs we have our personal clothing, sleeping bag and mat plus a share of group food and camping gear.
+In our packs, we have our personal clothing, sleeping bag, and mat plus a share of group food and camping gear.

 Mount Robson Hike: Mount Robson, monarch of the Canadian Rockies, towers over Berg Lake and the extensive sub-alpine forests and tundra stretching to the northwest.
 It is the constant backdrop on this, our most relaxed backpacking trip.

-Skoki Circuit: In the Canadian Rockies, not far to the east of Lake Louise lie vast alpine meadows linked by forested valleys and narrow passes.
-The Skoki region has been a favorite with mountain travelers to the Canadian Rockies for well over a century.
+Skoki Circuit: In the Canadian Rockies, not far to the east of Lake Louise lies vast alpine meadows linked by forested valleys and narrow passes.
+The Skoki region has been a favourite with mountain travellers to the Canadian Rockies for well over a century.